QB Rush solid for Cowboys in 20-14 preseason loss to Texans

 Houston’s Mark Ingram converted a fourth-and-1 with a 2-yard run before scoring from the 2 for the game’s first points after Gilbert’s fumble.
 The 10-year veteran, who signed as a free agent in the offseason, had 24 yards on seven carries.

-“That’s why we brought Mark here,” coach David Culley said.
+“That’s why we brought Mark here,” Culley said.
 “He’s a guy that during his career has not had many minus yard plays and when you give it to him he’s going to give you positive yards and he did that for us today.”

 Taylor was 2 of 5 for 10 yards before Mills went 10 of 16 for 115 yards.
 Mills played into the third quarter, leading the drive to the go-ahead field goal.